Life683/BeatmapCleaner/README.md

 `chmod +x linux-BeatmapExporter`, which marks BeatmapExporter.app as executable so that you can run it.
 >
 > Then you can run the program with `./linux-BeatmapExporter` from the Terminal window.

-# Alternative Export Modes

-### Audio Export

-As of version 1.2, there is an option to export only audio files.
-Rather than entire beatmap archives, only .mp3 audio files will be exported.

-The .mp3 files are tagged with basic artist/song information, and the background file from osu! is embedded where possible.

-If a beatmap uses a non-mp3 audio format, [FFmpeg](https://ffmpeg.org/download.html) is required to transcode into mp3. ffmpeg.exe (for Windows) can be placed on your system PATH or simply alongside BeatmapExporter.exe before launching BeatmapExporter.

-### Background Image Export

-As of version 1.3.8, there is an option to export only [beatmap background image files](https://github.com/kabiiQ/BeatmapExporter/pull/10).

-### User Score/Replay Export

-As of version 2.1.0, there is an option to export your [score replays](https://github.com/kabiiQ/BeatmapExporter/pull/17) from specific beatmaps.

-### Songs Folder Export

-As of version 2.2.0, there is an option to export as a "Songs" folder rather than seperate .osz archives.
-This may be more convenient if transferring directly to stable.

-### `collection.db` Export / Merge

-As of version 2.4.0, there is an option to export your osu! beatmap collections into the `collection.db` file format supported by osu! stable.

-Only beatmaps that are in an osu! collection (and also selected by the filters you may apply) are included in the collection file.

-This export mode is also capable of merging with an existing `collection.db` file, if you place it into the export location before running the export.
-This allows you to add your osu!
-Lazer collections into an existing `collection.db` from osu! (stable).

-This feature is different from normal exporting in that it modifies your files.
-You should back up your original `collection.db` in a different location first.

-### Skin Export

-As of version 2.7.0, there is an option to export your osu! skins.
-This was added by request to enable recovery of skins from a different Lazer install.
-Individual skins (and beatmaps) are exportable from the game itself.

 ## Note on Windows DPI Scaling